Slovak National Uprising: Martin Incident and the Outbreak of the Uprising

 Romania's defection from the German to the Soviet side, successfully carried out by Romanian King Michael I on August 23, caused consternation in Berlin and fear that Romania's example would be imitated in the other German satellite states of East Central Europe.
 In Slovakia, Romania's change of front made a great impression, as it was the first time a satellite state in Southeastern Europe had defected from Germany.
 On August 27, in Martin, Slovakia, an alliance of partisans under the Soviet partisan leader Velichko and the mutinous local garrison of the Slovak Army, without the knowledge of the military headquarters, held up a train on which the German military commission in Romania was returning to Berlin after Romania's defection from Bucharest.
-The 22 German officers (Note: According to Martin Lacko, there were 24 officers, according to Anna Josko a total of 28 members.) were arrested and all of them were shot the next morning by the mutinous government troops on Welitschko's orders.
+The 22 German officers (Note: According to Martin Lacko, there were 24 officers, according to Anna Josko a total of 28 members.) were arrested and all of them were shot the next morning by the mutinous government troops on Velichko's orders.

 It was primarily the fact that the Slovak army was involved in the Martin incident, but also the increasing disloyalty of many units to the government in Bratislava, that set in motion a swift and harsh reaction by the German Reich.
 The German Reich Foreign Minister, Joachim von Ribbentrop, asked the German envoy, Ludin, to immediately persuade the Slovak government to give its official consent to the German invasion.
 Ludin then met (again) with President Tiso and more or less categorically demanded his approval of the German occupation, to which Tiso agreed after much hesitation.
 Steps toward intervention in Slovakia, however, had already been taken by the Wehrmacht before the Slovak leadership had asked Berlin for military support.
 The intervention of German troops in Slovakia, already considered in the weeks before, was now put into action.
 Just 24 hours after the Martin incident, the first improvised units of the Wehrmacht moved into Slovakia.